 An investment in the notes involves significant risks.
-Investing in the notes is not equivalent to investing directly in either or both of the Underlyings, or any equity securities held by the Underlyings.
+Investing in the notes is not equivalent to investing directly in either or both of the Underlyings or any of the equity securities included in or held by the Underlyings.
 These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 192-A-III dated March 10, 2011.